ayoungs98/MEDRECSYS/README.md

 This is a medical record system using a React frontend for the UI that a patient, employee, or admin can log into and save a medical record to a database.
 The backend uses javascript and AXIOS to connect to the database.
 With this application I used a SQL database.
-(I used MAMP to create and manage my database)
+(I used MAMP to create and manage the database)
   - The database had 2 tables, a login table that keeps track of all the login information and passwords (which is saved as a hash).
   - and a reocrds table that keeps track of the patients information and medical information.